particle-iot/docs/src/content/reference/ios.md

 Build your project - you now have the Particle SDK embedded in your project.
 Use `#import <ParticleDeviceSetupLibrary/ParticleDeviceSetupLibrary.h>` in Obj-C files or `import ParticleDeviceSetupLibrary` for Swift files to gain access to `SparkSetupMainController` (see usage example).

-No need for any special process or operation integrating the Device Setup Library with Swift-based or Swift-dependent projects.
+No need for any special process or operation integrating the Device Setup Library with Swift-based or Swift-dependant projects.
 This is the recommended way if you have a mixed set of dependencies.

 ### Communication

-- If you **need help**, use [Our community website](http://community.particle.io), use the `Mobile` category for discussion/troubleshooting iOS apps using the Particle iOS Cloud SDK.
+- If you **need help**, use [Our community website](http://community.particle.io)
-- If you are certain you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue, label it as `bug`.
+- If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
-- If you **have a feature request**, open an issue with an `enhancement` label on it
+- If you **have a feature request**, open an issue.
-- If you **want to contribute**, submit a pull request, be sure to check out spark.github.io for our contribution guidelines, and please sign the [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).
+- If you **want to contribute**, submit a pull request.

 ### License

-Particle Device Setup library and the Particle iOS Cloud SDK are both available under the Apache License 2.0.
-See the LICENSE file in the repository for more information.
+Particle Device Setup library is available under the Apache license 2.0.
+See the LICENSE file for more info.